-The history and culture of Dol-de-Bretagne and Combourg show the influence of the Gulf of the Bay of Mont-Saint-Michel, one of the most beautiful Bays in the World.
+The history and culture of Dol-de-Bretagne and Combourg show the influence of the Gulf of Mont-Saint-Michel, beeing one of the most beautiful bays in the World.
 Holidays or weekends in the Saint-Malo region will be the ideal opportunity to awaken your curiosity.

-The Corsair City, an architectural gem, will satisfy your curiosity.
+The Corsaire City, an architectural gem, will satisfy your curiosity.
 You will be able to wander between its ramparts and museums and let yourself be tempted by the charm of its pavement cafés.
-The Saint-Malo Bay is home to numerous treasures and invites you to discover the monuments and nature sites.
+The Saint-Malo Bay is home to numerous treasures and invites you to discover monuments and natural sites.
 Rothéneuf, Cancale, Dinard, Dinan, le Cap Fréhel or even Mont-Saint-Michel are all waiting to be explored.

 Whether a fan of the beach, peaceful strolls or more energetic activities, here you will find all that your heart desires.

-A stone’s throw from the hotel, the long "Rochebonne" beach stretches out, bordered by the pedestrian sea wall which takes you to the heart of the Corsair City.
+A stone’s throw from the hotel, the long "Rochebonne" beach stretches out, bordered by the pedestrian sea wall which takes you to the heart of the Corsaire City.

-To get into shape or just to pamper yourself, the "Thermes marins" (water-therapy and health centre) welcome you (300m from the hotel).
+To get into shape or just to pamper yourself, the "Thermes marins" (water-therapy and health centre) welcomes you (300m from the hotel).